 - On the left-hand sidebar, click on the Files tab.

-behavior_packsfolder and click to open it. - Click the Upload button and upload the entire behavior pack folder (the one with the
+behavior_packsfolder or theresource_packsfolder (depending on the type of pack you downloaded) and click to open it. - Click the Upload button and upload the entire pack folder (the one with the

 manifest.jsonfile inside) into this directory.